-I’m sure many of you feel as though the number of Microsoft Teams calls that you have to take part in each day has become a little overwhelming.
-Although video conferencing solutions like Teams, Zoom, and Google Meet have provided a much-needed method for facilitating remote collaboration during the Covid-19 pandemic, they have also made it difficult to focus.
+Microsoft Teams (opens in new tab) calls can sometimes be a little overwhelming.
+Although video conferencing (opens in new tab) solutions have provided a much-needed method for facilitating remote collaboration (opens in new tab), they have also made it difficult to focus.
 Sometimes, you just need a moment or two to reply to emails or get on with a solitary project.

 If that’s an experience you’ve been through, there’s a way to update your Microsoft Teams (opens in new tab) activity status to ensure that potential callers know when you’re available and when you’re not.
 As long as you ensure this is always up to date, you should be able to guarantee that Teams is only a help to your productivity (opens in new tab) levels, not a hindrance.
 If you want to know how, follow these steps below: